ucarno/ow-league-tokens/README.md

 This bot uses [Chrome Driver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) under the hood that requires Google Chrome to be installed.

-Make sure you have Google Chrome installed, and it is at least version 112;
+Make sure you have Google Chrome installed, and it is latest version;
-you can check your Chrome version here: `chrome://version/`
+you can check your Chrome version here: `chrome://version/`; and force Chrome update here: `chrome://settings/help`

 Also make sure you have connected Battle.net account(s) to Google account(s) on [this](https://www.youtube.com/account_sharing) page!